Guigo1008/Guigo1008/README.md

 👉 Summary of interests:
 - Chemistry: Has been a passion of mine since my school days.
 I am fascinated by the ways in which this knowledge can make a meaningful impact on the daily life;
 - Stock Market and Cryptos: A source of excitement for me.
 I enjoy taking calculated risks and the potential for significant returns;
-- Music: I have a deep passion for music, having picked up the guitar at the age of 14 and never looking back.
+- Music: I have a deep passion for music, having picked up the guitar at the age of 14 without ever looking back.
 Music is one of the arts that truly captivates my soul;
 - Connect With Other People: I believe that people are the driving force behind everything.
 They have the power to bring both joy and solutions to our lives, and the world as we know it exists because of the connections and interactions we have with each other;
 - Engineering: Was a surprise interest of mine, but one that I've come to deeply enjoy.
-I find the problem-solving aspect of it to be incredibly rewarding, and I am driven by the potential to use my skills to create a better world;
+I find the problem-solving aspect of it to be incredibly rewarding;
 - Games: Playing games is one of my favorite ways to push myself and connect with others.
 I find the challenge and social aspect of gaming to be incredibly fulfilling, and I see it as a great opportunity to learn and grow;
 - Coding: I can't even start to write;